AvonleaFisher/Mapping-Boston-Black-Owned-Businesses/README.md

 Business names and addresses included in this project were accessed via a [crowd-sourced spreadsheet](https://docs.google.com/spreadsheets/d/1_wvyIj3w5F8XJn0leuGD5M9sAmaBKT8N2j0fEV0Df5I/edit?fbclid=IwAR3xpEGS_VBryR5oSIDE91aXE6KaSpLeD37t-s6eEF2Q4GRKwIU1ygNU_7Q#gid=778167218) of Black-owned businesses in and around Boston.
 The store, restaurant, and services sheets were downloaded as CSV files and read into separate pandas data frames.
 A restaurant-specific map was previously developed with data from this document, and can be accessed on the restaurant sheet.

 ## Methods
 The data frames contained either a column with full addresses or a combination of street, city, and zipcode columns whose contents could be concatenated into full addresses.
 After formatting the full address columns as needed, geographic coordinates were obtained for new columns using [GeoPy](https://geopy.readthedocs.io/en/stable/).
-Data for the name, address, website, and coordinates of businesses were used with [Folium](https://pypi.org/project/folium/0.1.5/#:~:text=Concept,as%20markers%20on%20the%20map) to design interactive maps.
+Data for the name, address, website, and coordinates of businesses were used with [Folium](https://pypi.org/project/folium/0.1.5/#:~:text=Concept,as%20markers%20on%20the%20map) to design the map.

 ## Marker Icon Key